paulbutcher/ScalaMock/README.md

 ## Donations

 This project is run for fun as a hobby, but if you want to show your appreciation you can donate some ETH or tokens to 0x6A34A63dbD851e4BEC2D25eC7d4E7b50e213C3A7 ([QR Code](https://chart.googleapis.com/chart?chs=300x300&cht=qr&chl=0x6A34A63dbD851e4BEC2D25eC7d4E7b50e213C3A7&choe=UTF-8)).
-Or other crypto currencies (Bitcoin, etc) via Shapeshift [here](https://shapeshift.io/shifty.html?destination=0x6A34A63dbD851e4BEC2D25eC7d4E7b50e213C3A7&output=ETH).
+Or other crypto currencies (Bitcoin, etc) via Changelly [here](https://changelly.com/).
 If you want to learn more about Ethereum, visit the [homepage](https://www.ethereum.org/) or [wikipedia](https://en.wikipedia.org/wiki/Ethereum).

 ## Acknowledgements